ShouWenWang-Lab/snakemake_DARLIN/README.md

  * `BulkRNA_Tigre_14UMI`: Bulk CARLIN library with Tigre locus, with a UMI of 14bp
  * `BulkRNA_Rosa_14UMI`:  Bulk CARLIN library with Rosa locus, with a UMI of 14bp
  * `BulkRNA_12UMI`: Bulk CARLIN library with Col1a1 locus, with a UMI of 12bp
- * `scLimeCat`: Single-cell CARLIN library using the Camellia-seq protocol
+ * `Camellia`: Single-cell CARLIN library using the Camellia-seq protocol
  * `sc10xV3`: Single-cell CARLIN library using the 10X v3 protocol

  `template` should match the primer set used.
 We have template corresponding to shorter primers in TC and RC: {`Tigre_2022_v2`, `Rosa_v2`}, and longer primers: {`Tigre_2022`, `Rosa`}.
 For Col1a1 locus, we only have a single primer set, corresponding to tempalte `cCARLIN`.